Hardest-hit areas left behind as power returns to Manhattan

 The National Guard could be seen in Howard Beach for a day or two after the storm, but they had departed.
 That added to the sense of isolation among residents.

-But there were bright spots: Neighbours in Howard Beach were helping each other arrange to have water pumped from their basements and trading tips on insurance and emergency aid.
+But there were bright spots: Neighbors in Howard Beach were helping each other arrange to have water pumped from their basements and trading tips on insurance and emergency aid.

-Residents of nearby neighbourhoods in Brooklyn and Queens who never lost power were venturing into Howard Beach to offer their help.
+Residents of nearby neighborhoods in Brooklyn and Queens who never lost power were venturing into Howard Beach to offer their help.

-And in Broad Channel, volunteers from a Sikh temple in another part of Queens had set up a table in the centre of the neighbourhood and were handing out free food: curried beans and rice and hot, sweet Indian tea with milk in it.
+And in Broad Channel, volunteers from a Sikh temple in another part of Queens had set up a table in the center of the neighborhood and were handing out free food: curried beans and rice and hot, sweet Indian tea with milk in it.

 A man approached them and asked if he could take their picture.
 The Sikhs obliged.
 They stood beside their wooden sign advertising the free food and smiled.
 "I'm going to have this picture," the man said, "so I can show everybody how good you are."